 Incidentally, if you are the spouse wanting the divorce, then you must put forward evidence to convince a court that adultery took place sometime before your divorce petition is filed.
 (And your spouse may certainly admit to the affair, in which case your job becomes easier).
 Either way, your spouse’s affair partner does not need to be named or specifically identified in your divorce petition.

 Do you have questions about what constitutes adultery for the purposes of getting a divorce?
-Contact us for a free consultation.
+Contact us for a consultation.